 - conduct of significant public interest or concern

 - unconscionable conduct, particularly involving large national companies or traders

 - conduct demonstrating a blatant disregard for the law

 - where ACCC action is likely to have a worthwhile educative or deterrent effect.

 The ACCC determines the appropriate enforcement tools to address concerns on a case by case basis, taking into consideration the alleged contravention, the business involved and the impact of the conduct.

 Where necessary, the ACCC will take court action to enforce the Code.
-The ACCC can seek penalties of up to $54,000 for breaches of penalty provisions of the Code.
+The ACCC can seek fines & penalties for breaches of certain provisions of the Code.
 Ultimately a court will determine the final penalty (if any) that is imposed.